run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### NVIDIA

 Run:AI requires the installation of NVIDIA software.
-These can be done in one of two ways:

-* Use the [NVIDIA GPU Operator on Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html){target=blank}.
+These can be done in one of two ways.
+Installing the GPU Operator or installing NVIDIA software on each node.
+For more information, see the [Cluster Installation](../cluster-install/#step-2-nvidia) documentation.
-* For each GPU node in the cluster, install NVIDIA CUDA Drivers, as well as the software stack, described [here](nvidia.md).

-For additional details see the [Cluster Installation](cluster-install.md) documentation.

 ### Prometheus